sdenthumdas/jailjones.github.com/resume.md

 ### Technical Lead

 * Built custom portal websites for Manheim customers.
-* Lead a 4 person development team.
+* Led a 4 person development team.
 * Participated in Plumtree’s Java portal beta testing programs for valued clients; contributed code fixes and features to Plumtree’s Java Portal implementation, specifically their Java Portlet container.
 * Migrated Manheim’s corporate intranet from a custom Struts application to a Plumtree Portal application.
 Built Portlets that exposed services and data from back end databases, CMS and collaboration systems; built content and collaboration Portlets .